 I8: ARGOS Research of astroparticles, geological and oceanographic studies

-KM3NeT is the next generation neutrino telescope, currently under construction on two deep-sea sites in the Mediterranean Sea : KM3NeT/ORCA near Toulon (France) and KM3NeT/ARCA near Capo Passero (Italy).
+KM3NeT is the new generation neutrino telescope, on two deep-sea sites in the Mediterranean Sea : KM3NeT/ORCA near Toulon (France) and KM3NeT/ARCA near Capo Passero (Italy).
 It consists in 3D arrays of photomultipliers that detect the Cherenkov light emitted by the charged particles (muons, electrons,…) produced when a neutrino interacts near the detector.

-The ARCA detector will focus on the search for high-energy (~TeV-PeV) neutrinos from cosmic sources, while the ORCA detector will address the fundamental properties of neutrinos by exploiting the abundant flux of atmospheric neutrinos of lower (~GeV) energy.
-The facilities on both sites will also house instrumentation for Earth and Sea sciences for long-term and on-line monitoring of the deep sea environment and the sea bottom at depth of several kilometers.
+The ARCA detector focus on the search for high-energy (~TeV-PeV) neutrinos from cosmic sources, while the ORCA detector addresses the fundamental properties of neutrinos by exploiting the abundant flux of atmospheric neutrinos of lower (~GeV) energy.
+The facilities on both sites also house instrumentation for Earth and Sea sciences for long-term and on-line monitoring of the deep sea environment and the sea bottom at depth of several kilometers.

 The KM3NeT detector provides new scientific and technological opportunities for interdisciplinary collaborations with Earth and Sea Sciences.
 The ARGOS project (Astroparticle Research, Geology and Oceanography Studies) aims at federating the available expertise at APC and IPGP, establishing a framework for long-term collaboration in the perspective of the development of the KM3NeT project.